Polar Bear Safety & Firearm Handling

-A two-day intensive course in non-lethal polar bear safety and firearm handling.
-This course is designed for new and existing expedition guides, scientists, and field staff operating in polar bear habitats.
+A three-day intensive course in non-lethal polar bear safety and firearm handling.
+This course is designed for new and existing expedition guides, scientists, sailors, adventurers and anyone operating in polar bear habitats.

-Participants will gain a greater understanding of safe operating procedures and practices in polar bear habitats such as Svalbard, Greenland, Canada, and the Russian Arctic.
-The aim of this course is to provide the tools needed to operate safely, respectfully, and with confidence in polar bear environments.
+Participants will better understand safe operating procedures and practices in polar bear habitats such as Svalbard, Greenland, Canada, and the Russian Arctic.
+This course aims to provide the tools needed to operate safely, respectfully, and confidently in polar bear environments.

 Techniques for avoiding/ preventing polar bear encounters